joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 You will sometimes say no and be wrong.
 You'll block something that would have worked, delay something that mattered, frustrate someone who had a good idea.
 This is unavoidable.

 The alternative is worse.
 Saying yes to everything guarantees failure.
-Not obvious, dramatic failure, but the slow failure of burned-out teams and missed commitments and declining quality.
+The failure is slow rather than dramatic, and it shows up as burned-out teams, missed commitments and declining quality.

 Your job isn't to be right every time.
 It's to make thoughtful decisions about where your team's finite time and energy should go.
 That means saying no often, even when it's uncomfortable.